sguox002/leetcode/review/math1.md

-319. Bulb Switcher ***
+### 319. Bulb Switcher ***
 n bulbs from 1 to n, from 2 to n toggle all its multiples.
-Number of lights left.
+Number of lights left.<br/>
-A bulb ends up on if it is switched an odd number of times.
+A bulb ends up on if it is switched an odd number of times.<br/>

 Call them bulb 1 to bulb n.
 Bulb i is switched in round d if and only if d divides i.
 So bulb i ends up on if and only if it has an odd number of divisors.

 Divisors come in pairs, like i=12 has divisors 1 and 12, 2 and 6, and 3 and 4.
 Except when i is a square, like 36 has divisors 1 and 36, 2 and 18, 3 and 12, 4 and 9, and double divisor 6.
 So bulb i ends up on if and only if i is a square.

-So just count the square numbers.
+So just count the square numbers.<br/>

-cards problem is very similar.
+cards problem is very similar.<br/>
 ```cpp
 int bulbSwitch(int n) {
     return sqrt(n);
 }
 ```

-672. Bulb Switcher II ***
+### 672. Bulb Switcher II ***
-flips all lights
+flips all lights<br/>
-flips all odd lights
+flips all odd lights<br/>
-flip all even lights
+flip all even lights<br/>
-flip all 3k+1 lights
+flip all 3k+1 lights<br/>
-here are three important observations:
+here are three important observations:<br/>

 For any operation, only odd or even matters, i.e. 0 or 1.
-Two same operations equal no operation.
+Two same operations equal no operation.<br/>
 The first 3 operations can be reduced to 1 or 0 operation.
 For example, flip all + flip even = flip odd.
-So the result of the first 3 operations is the same as either 1 operation or original.
+So the result of the first 3 operations is the same as either 1 operation or original.<br/>
-The solution for n > 3 is the same as n = 3.
+The solution for n > 3 is the same as n = 3.<br/>
-For example, 1 0 0 ....., I use 0 and 1 to represent off and on.
+For example, 1 0 0 ....., I use 0 and 1 to represent off and on.<br/>
-The state of 2nd digit indicates even flip; The state of 3rd digit indicates odd flip; And the state difference of 1st and 3rd digits indicates 3k+1 flip.
+The state of 2nd digit indicates even flip; The state of 3rd digit indicates odd flip; And the state difference of 1st and 3rd digits indicates 3k+1 flip.<br/>
 In summary, the question can be simplified as m <= 3, n <= 3.
-I am sure you can figure out the rest easily.
+I am sure you can figure out the rest easily.<br/>
 ```cpp
     int flipLights(int n, int m) {
         if (m == 0 || n == 0) return 1;